-- All extensions to the SFRs of the "BSI-PP-0035" Protection Profiles (PPs) are exclusively drawn from CCMB-2007-09-002. - All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2006-09-001.
+- All extensions to the SFRs of the "BSI-PP-0035" Protection Profiles (PPs) are exclusively drawn from CCMB-2009-07-002. - All iterations, assignments, selections, or refinements on SFRs have been performed according to section C.4 of CCMB-2009-07-001.
 They are easily identified in the following text as they appear as indicated here.
-Note that in order to improve readability, iterations are sometimes expressed within tables. - In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section. - The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 6.
+Note that in order to improve readability, iterations are sometimes expressed within tables. - In order to ease the definition and the understanding of these security functional requirements, a simplified presentation of the TOE Security Policy (TSP) is given in the following section. - The selected security functional requirements for the TOE, their respective origin and type are summarized in Table 7.

-Table 6.
+Table 7.
 Summary of functional security requirements for the TOE

-Label Title Addressing Origin Туре FRU_FLT.2 Limited fault tolerance CC FPT_FLS.1 Failure with preservation of secure state Malfunction BSI-PP-0035 CMB-2007-09-002 FMT_LIM.1 Limited capabilities Abuse of functionality BSI-PP-0035 FMT_LIM.2 D31-1 1 -0033 Extended FAU_SAS.1 Audit storage Lack of TOE identification BSI-PP-0035 Operated
+Label Title Addressing Origin Туре FRU_FLT.2 Limited fault tolerance cc FPT_FLS.1 Failure with preservation of secure state Malfunction BSI-PP-0035 CCMB-2009-07-002 FMT_LIM.1 Limited capabilities Abuse of functionality BSI-PP-0035 FMT_LIM.2 Limited availability 7 Ibase of fariotionality B31-1 1 -0033 Extended FAU_SAS.1 Audit storage Lack of TOE identification BSI-PP-0035 Operated